arvindhsundar/hackingattention/content/Inbox/Sales Letters.md

 Brief statements that arouse curiosity.

 ### 9. Credibility
-It's the section where you [[../Signal]] your [[../Proof]] to your buyers.
-You use this to address your buyers' [[Fear]] - often with a Subhead that says "Who Am I and Why Should You Listen To Me?"
+It's the section where you [Signal](Signal.md) your [Proof](Proof.md) to your buyers.
+You use this to address your buyers' [Fear](Fear) - often with a Subhead that says "Who Am I and Why Should You Listen To Me?"

 ### 10. Testimonials
-Testimonials are [[../Proof]] that your solution works.
+Testimonials are [Proof](Proof.md) that your solution works.
 Unscripted video testimonials with low production value are the best.

 If you don't have testimonials, use relevant quotes of famous people, articles, credible sources.